A heuristic search algorithm for discovering large Condorcet domains

-Because at the early stage of the search, many TRSs with higher values that lead to smaller CDs outcompete the ones with lower values that could construct larger CDs.
+This happens because, at the early stage of the search, many TRSs with higher values that lead to smaller CDs outcompete the ones with lower values that could construct larger CDs.
 Thus, retaining more TRSs could potentially introduce more inferior TRSs.

-In such cases, adjusting the scoring process to achieve better results may be necessary, where machine learning techniques can potentially come into play.
-Another example showing the non-monotonic property is the search using a more extensive database, including all partial CDs restricted to a 6-alternative subset, which did not find any new record-breaking results.
-But, it found the Fishburn domains swiftly.
-Overall, our search algorithm provided an effective way to find the large CDs.
-Still, we needed more computer power than we had available to investigate some of the issues thoroughly.
-We leave these studies to future research.

-Despite these challenges, we discovered new CDs of record-breaking size for 10 and 11 alternatives.
-Our results were obtained without applying any statistic planning approaches, like Monte Carlo Tree Search, but by traversing the tree using a purely manually designed heuristic function to guide the search.
-The way we traversed the search tree only used a pure heuristic function but did not explicitly use any reinforcement learning techniques like Q-learning \cite{watkins1992q}.
-Despite having access to limited computational resources, we obtained the new record-breaking results we report on in this paper.